Font size:

 From among 1.3 million Auschwitz deportees, at least 1.1 million were murdered:

-• 900 thousand Jews murdered in the gas chambers immediately on arrival at the camp;
+• 900 thousand Jews murdered in the gas chambers immediately on arrival at the camp and several thousand Poles, Roma and Soviet POWs who were deported to the camp to be killed;

 • Of the 400 thousand prisoners registered in the camp, 200 thousand people died there.
-They included almost 100 thousand Jews, 64 thousand Poles, 21 thousand Roma, 14 thousand Soviet prisoners of war and more than 10 thousand prisoners of other nationalities.
+They included some 100 thousand Jews, 60 thousand Poles, 18 thousand Roma, 12 thousand Soviet prisoners of war and more than 10 thousand prisoners of other nationalities.

 Total number of deportees and murdered in Auschwitz